stacymcauliffe/patternfly-org/packages/patternfly-4/content/design-guidelines/usage-and-behavior/forms/design.md

 * Related fields must be grouped horizontally, e.g. [first name] [last name].

 **Left-Aligned Labels**
-The strong vertical edge helps users to scan for context, although the distance between label and input might slow users down.
+Left-aligned labels provide a strong vertical edge and help users to scan for context.

 Left-aligned labels are good for unfamiliar content or forms in which well-considered responses are necessary.
 They support left to right reading between label and field and are good for layouts with more horizontal space than vertical.